nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

   </tr>
 </table>

 Descriptive name for the list.
-This will be taken from the 'display' column in the warning codes table above.
+This will be taken from the 'display' element from the 'code' field.

 ### code ###